Squidgygate: First eavesdropper: Cyril Reenan

-In January 1990, two reporters from The Sun newspaper met Cyril Reenan in the parking bay of Didcot railway station, six miles from his home in Abingdon.
-Reenan, a 70-year-old retired manager for the Trustee Savings Bank, regularly listened in on non-commercial radio frequencies for amusement with his wife.
-Reenan played them excerpts from a tape without having previously told them what he had recorded.
+In January 1990, two reporters from The Sun newspaper met with Reenan in the parking bay of Didcot railway station, where Reenan played them excerpts from a tape without having previously told them what he had recorded.
 Two days later the journalists were shown round Mr Reenan's home-made eavesdropping studio, in which "Above the scanners was a 1960s-style tape recorder with a microphone dangling down above the scanning equipment so that the couple could tape 'interesting' conversations".

 Reenan was quoted as saying he was "so nervous I just want you [the reporters] to take the tape away."
 He added, "I didn't know what to do with it once I'd got it.
 I was stuck with it, and I was frightened of it," he was quoted as saying, claiming that if the paper had told him that "the tape was 'dangerous', I would have burned it or scrubbed it out."

 Reenan claimed that he had been so worried by the evident security breach that he had first thought of attempting to gain an audience with Diana: "I could have used a code-word, perhaps the nickname Squidgy...
 I was trying to save her face in a way."
 However, having thought on it "for a day, at least", Reenan decided that he "would not get to see Diana."
-So he "rang the Sun instead."
+So he "rang The Sun instead."
+Reenan claimed The Sun had warned him he could be prosecuted after they heard of the tape.
+He had been assured by The Sun that his identity would not be publicly disclosed.